keebio/quefrency-case/README.md

 ![](images/rev3-shells.jpeg)

-Inside of the [rev3 directory](rev3/) are files to print an enclosing shell around the board.
+Inside of the [enclosed-case-rev3-rev4 directory](enclosed-case-rev3-rev4/) are files to print an enclosing shell around the board.
 They will need to be used in conjuction with the FR4 plates from the store.

-Additional variations on the files still in the works (i.e. Right 60% half).

 The top shells for Rev. 3 can be used for Rev. 2, but currently, there's no matching middle layer files to match the shells.

+## Rev. 4

+For the Rev. 4 hotswap PCB, you can use the files in [enclosed-case-rev3-rev4 directory](enclosed-case-rev3-rev4/).
+Plates are the same as [Rev. 2](rev2/).
+If you want the blockered version of the right half switch plate, see the [Rev. 4](rev4/) directory.

 License
 -------